Editing VM CPUs and RAM

 - Windows Server 2008 R2 Standard VMs support a maximum of 4 CPUs.
 If you select 8 CPUs, 4 of those CPUs are ignored by the guest OS.

-- VM (x86 The most common type of CPU for Windows and Linux VMs in Skytap Cloud. ) hardware versions 9 and earlier don’t support 12 CPUs or 256 GB of RAM.
+- VM (x86 The most common CPU architecture. x86 CPUs support Windows and Linux VMs in Skytap Cloud. ) hardware versions 9 and earlier don’t support 12 CPUs or 256 GB of RAM.
 For example, if you select 12 CPUs for a VM on hardware version 7, you may see an error message when the VM runs.